(…And the only 3 SEO tasks you need to get SEO runs on the board)

 - Win some awards, lead your industry!

 Look it up!
 It’s a real word (well according to the internet anyway – if its online you know it’s true).
 Its definition is:

 “An experience or object that the person feels is amazing, awe inspiring.”

 If you can introduce a bit (or a lot) of wowie into your customer experience, you’re already winning.

 At every touch point your business has with a potential customer / customer, ensure they walk away with that Wowie feeling each and every time.

-When I pull my wallet out:“Wow – great ideas in that email.
+When I get an email: “Wow – great ideas in that email.
 It directly addresses the concerns I have in engaging a company like this and provides real value that I can implement tomorrow.
 And they were just trying to sell me something.”

 Ready to get SEO savvy?

 I hope I’ve convinced you to change your mind on your SEO retainer, and in doing so save you some money in the long run.
 You shouldn’t be paying an SEO company a retainer to do SEO, as ongoing SEO doesn’t work.
 Good SEO is based on building trust, credibility and authority with Google, and all you need to do to achieve this follow the 3 tasks to good SEO foundations to come out miles ahead of your competitors.
 Oh, and did I mention run a great business?

 It’s that simple, nothing more and nothing less.